 Reimbursements will not be made until all forms are completed and all receipts are received.

-Written Reports: Individuals selected for AAHU sponsored events, per the event selection policy are eligible for reimbursement of reasonable and necessary expenses related to their attendance at said events.
+Written Reports: Individuals selected for ANABIP ALASKA sponsored events, per the event selection policy are eligible for reimbursement of reasonable and necessary expenses related to their attendance at said events.

 The attendee will be required to provide a written and / or verbal report to the Board of Directors at the next monthly Board meeting following the event attended in order to receive reimbursement.
 The attendee may also be asked to provide a written and / or verbal report during the monthly Membership luncheon meeting following the event attended.